 Daniel Kreiss, University of North Carolina at Chapel Hill

-Editorial: Towards the next generation of political micro-targeting research
+Political micro-targeting: a Manchurian candidate or just a dark horse?
+Towards the next generation of political micro-targeting research

 It is time to take a critical look at political micro-targeting